christina-aguiar/odin-recipes/README.md

-A simple recipe webpage made using HTML during the foundations course on the Odin Project.
+A simple recipe webpage made during the foundations course on the Odin Project.
 Clicking on a recipe link will show the instructions and ingredients required to make the dish.